Last Updated on

 What is Customer Acquisition Cost?

-Let’s say you spend $4,000 on ads, and another $2,000 on associated costs (like software, wages for staff to run your ad campaigns, ad creative).
+Let’s say you spend $4,000 on ads, and another $2,000 on associated costs (like software, wages, ad creative).

-This comes to a total of $6,000.
-If you got 500 new customers from these ads, your CAC would be $12 ($6000 / 500).
+If you acquired 500 new customers from these ads, your CAC would be $12 ($6000 / 500) - $12 spent per customer acquired.

-Why Does CAC Matter?
+Why Does Customer Acquisition Cost Matter?

-The lower your CAC, the better.
 A low CAC means you can take more profit from each sale, and bank it or reinvest it into growing your business.

-They almost certainly can’t match you for price, because doing so would likely mean they’re losing money on each sale.
-This gives you a huge competitive advantage.
+They won't be able to match you for price, because doing so would mean they’re losing money (or breaking even at best) on each sale.

-CAC is Most Valuable in Relation to AOV and LTV
+CAC in Relation to AOV and LTV

 On its own, CAC doesn’t mean much.

-$50 to acquire a customer is amazing if you’re Apple, and selling $1,000 iPhones.
+$50 to acquire a customer is amazing if you’re Apple, selling $1,000 iPhones.

 It’s not so good if you’re selling $10 t-shirts.